Thursday, Nov. 21, 2013 | 2:02 a.m.

 That’s what we native Las Vegans do with our children.
 We bring them to the Thomas & Mack Center for a taste of one of the highlights of our youth, hoping they get a case of Runnin’ Rebel fever.
 It’s a rite of passage, a baptism of sorts in cheering for a basketball program that’s near and dear to our hearts.

-Yet, as we were exiting the Mack on Tuesday with about three minutes remaining in UNLV’s loss to Arizona State, my 3-year-old son Nicholas cried uncontrollably — a zipper mishap courtesy of my inability to put on his jacket, not UNLV surrendering the lead after playing its best ball of the young season.
+Yet, as we were exiting the Mack on Tuesday with about three minutes remaining in UNLV’s loss to Arizona State, my 3-year-old son Nicholas cried uncontrollably — a zipper mishap courtesy of my inability to put on his jacket, not UNLV surrendering the lead after playing its best ball of the young season was to blame.

 The usher, a friendly face I’ve seen for years manning his post, tried to console him, “Don’t worry, the Rebels don’t lose every game,” he said.